bodhiapps/bodhijs-test-app/DEPLOYMENT.md

 ## Troubleshooting

+### Common GitHub Pages Errors

+1. **"Get Pages site failed.
+Please verify that the repository has Pages enabled"**
+   - Go to Settings → Pages and select "GitHub Actions" as source
+   - Make sure repository is public (required for free GitHub accounts)
+   - Wait 2-3 minutes after enabling Pages before pushing
+   - The workflow now includes `enablement: true` to auto-enable Pages

+2. **"HttpError: Not Found"**
+   - Repository must be public for GitHub Pages (unless you have GitHub Pro)
+   - Ensure you have admin/write permissions to the repository
+   - Check that the repository name matches the base path in `vite.config.ts`

+3. **Build fails**:
-1. **Build fails**: Check the Actions tab for detailed error logs
+   - Check the Actions tab for detailed error logs
+   - ESLint errors have been fixed for the build scripts

+4. **404 errors on deployed site**:
-2. **404 errors**: Verify the base path in `vite.config.ts` matches your repository name
+   - Verify the base path in `vite.config.ts` matches your repository name
+   - Current setting: `/bodhijs-test-app/` - change if your repo has a different name

-3. **Pages not updating**: Check if GitHub Pages is enabled and source is set to "GitHub Actions"
+5. **Pages not updating**:
+   - Check if GitHub Pages is enabled and source is set to "GitHub Actions"
+   - Clear browser cache or try incognito mode

+6. **Permission errors**:
-4. **Permission errors**: Ensure the repository has Pages enabled and Actions have write permissions
+   - Ensure the repository has Pages enabled and Actions have write permissions
+   - Check that GITHUB_TOKEN has pages: write permissions (automatically set in workflow)

 ## Environment Variables